openbraininstitute/brain-indexer/docs/queries.rst

   often the min/max corners are used, but any two corners that define the box are accepted.

-* A sphere for which we call a the query a *sphere query*.
+* A sphere for which we call the query a *sphere query*.

 * A cylinder (mostly for internal purposes such as placing segments).